Last Updated on

 If you remove the front panel, you will get access to the five drive bays of this unit.
-Since these bays are tool-less, you just have to slide the drives in, in order to add them, and then lock 'em up with clips on their left side.
+Since these bays are tool-less, you just have to slide the drives in, to add them, and then lock 'em up with clips on their left side.

 Moreover, the front panel is also magnetic and can easily be removed through bare hands.

 Anyways, once you've added the drives, it's time to connect it through an Ethernet cable and power it on.